nka-coder/optical-data-entry-tool-for-kyc-and-customer-authentication/README.md

 ***Fields Recognition Accuracy =True positive/Dataset size***

 ## Project implementation plan
-To achieve our goal, we decompose the project into the following steps ::</br>
+To achieve our goal, we decompose the project into the following steps. </br>
-	- **Step 1 :** build an image classifier to recognize each of the 3 types of identity document of MIDV-500 dataset that we selected.:</br>
+	- **Step 1 :** build an image classifier to recognize each of the 3 types of identity document of MIDV-500 dataset that we selected.</br>
-	- **Step 2 :** use PyTesseract library, to extract raw text from an image of identity document and parse it to extract key informations of that identity document.:</br>
+	- **Step 2 :** use PyTesseract library, to extract raw text from an image of identity document and parse it to extract key informations of that identity document.</br>
-	- **Step 3 :** build a Rest API that takes as input an image, if it is an identity document it returns the corresponding key informations otherwise it returns an alert.:</br>
+	- **Step 3 :** build a Rest API that takes as input an image, if it is an identity document it returns the corresponding key informations otherwise it returns an alert.</br>
-	- **Step 4 :** build mobile app that can extract key information of an identity document from a photo of that document.:</br>
+	- **Step 4 :** build mobile app that can extract key information of an identity document from a photo of that document.</br>